WINNING TACTICS FOR PLANNING HOME CARE SERVICES

 Retaining insurance continues to be a problem for millions of U.S. citizens who find themselves in what has been colloquially termed as the “insurance gap,” where they simultaneously make too much money to qualify for things like Medicaid but too little money to be approved by insurance carriers.
 North Carolina, for example, has nearly 800,000 citizens who fall into the insurance gap and live precarious lives without healthcare coverage.

 As many seniors start the planning process of securing home in-home care services for their future, they quickly find out the financial dilemma that precludes millions of other seniors across the country from receiving the necessary home health care that is essential to their ongoing health and survival.
-For those fortunate enough to procure long-term insurance care, benefits will reimburse the cost of home care services that can provide a range of assistance with health care needs, monitoring chronic illnesses, activities of daily living, finance management, medication administration, and the overall upkeep of a patient’s home.
+For those fortunate enough to procure long-term insurance care, benefits will reimburse the cost of home care services that can provide a range of assistance with health care needs, monitoring chronic illnesses, activities of daily living (ADLs), finance management, medication administration, and the overall upkeep of a patient’s home.

 It is disconcerting to note, however, that the cost of in-home long-term care is projected to increase upwards of 330% over the next three decades, resulting in the eventuality of many aging citizens unable to provide health care assistance for themselves due to being priced out of the market.
 Today’s home health care pricing may be far more affordable than skilled nursing facilities, for example, but they are still costly ventures that require a combination of planning and decision-making to ensure the funds are available for the time when in-home health care is absolutely needed.